Electroreflectance: Interfaces with a liquid (electric double layer)

 A solid in contact with a liquid, in the presence of an electric field, forms an electric double layer.
 This layer is present at the interface of the solid and liquid and it shields the charged surface of the solid.
 This electric double layer has an effect on the optical reflectivity of the solid as it changes the elastic light scattering properties.
 The formation of the electric double layer involves different timescales, such as the relaxation time and the charging time.

 The relaxation time we can write as $\tau_d = \lambda_D^2/D$ with $D$ being the Diffusion constant and $\lambda_D$ the Debye length.

 The charging time can be expressed by $\tau_c = \lambda_D L/D$ where $L$ is the representative system size.

 The Debye length is often used as a measure of electric double layer thickness.
 Measuring the electric double layer with electroreflectance is challenging due to separation caused by conduction electrons.

 History

-The effect of electroreflectence was first written of in a review letter from 1965 by B. O. Seraphin and R. B. Hess from Michelson Laboratory, China Lake, California where the were studying the Franz-Keldysh effect above the fundamental edge in germanium.
+The effect of electroreflectence was first written of in a review letter from 1965 by B. O. Seraphin and R. B. Hess from Michelson Laboratory, China Lake, California where they were studying the Franz-Keldysh effect above the fundamental edge in germanium.
 They found that it was not only possible for the material to absorb the electrons, but also re-emit them.
 Following this discovery Seraphin has written numerous articles on the new found phenomenon.